leohemsted/gfit2mfp/README.md

 * get list of activity IDs
 ** make the type of activity configurable in the settings file
 * store when last run, and only get gfit data since then
+* Set up auth properly so I can run this on a server - see https://cloud.google.com/appengine/docs/python/endpoints/auth#Creating_a_web_client_ID